Piyushvats45/MyShow-/README.md

-This is FullStack project for Movie Ticket Booking
+This is FullStack project for Movie Ticket Booking using MERN Stack.